Amicable dispute resolution

 The parties may agree to submit a proposal for amicable dispute resolution even after filing an appeal, and then the amicable dispute resolution procedure will be conducted before a judge-mediator of the second-instance court.

 The mediation procedure is confidential (everything presented during the mediation procedure remains confidential and cannot be used in litigation or outside of it).
-The provisions of the Act on Amicable Dispute Resolution shall apply accordingly to amicable dispute resolution procedures conducted in courts.
+The provisions of the Act governing amicable dispute resolution shall apply accordingly to amicable dispute resolution procedures conducted in courts.

 Successful mediation before the court ends with a settlement, the form and content of which are determined by the parties themselves.
 The settlement is concluded before a judge-mediator in the form of a court record and is equal to a court settlement.
 The settlement reached in mediation must not be contrary to law, morality, or the rights of third parties.
 The court settlement reached is enforceable.